-Logs are records of changes that occur in a system during the running of the system.
+Logs are records of changes that occur in a system when the system is running.
 The records contain information about the operations that are performed on specific objects and the results of the operations.
 The records are ordered by time.

-Log data is stored in different forms, such as log files, log events, binary logs, and metric data.
+Log data is stored in different formats such as log files, events, binary logs, and metrics.
 Log Service uses a semi-structured data model to define logs.
-A log entry consists of the following fields: topic, time, content, source, and tags.
-Log Service has different format requirements on different log fields.
-The following table describes the log fields and provides the format requirements.
+A log consists of the following data domains: log topic, log time, log content, log source, and log tag.
+Log Service has different format requirements for each data domain.
+The following table describes the data domains and format requirements.

-If the field is an empty string, it indicates that the log topic is not configured.
+If the field value is an empty string, no log topic is specified.

 127.0.0.1 - - [01/Mar/2021:12:36:49 0800] "GET /index.html HTTP/1.1" 200 612 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/68.0.3440.106 Safari/537.36

-- Log entry collected to Log Service in simple mode
+- New log obtained after the raw log is collected to Log Service in simple mode

-- Log entry collected to Log Service in full regex mode
+- New log obtained after the raw log is collected to Log Service in full regex mode